streltsov95/training-git/README.md

-Hello, my first git project
+Hello, Hexlet!
+How are you?